RJ002-Chris/Lecture12/README.md

 1. Both people make changes to README.md
 2. Both people try to push up to GitHub
 3. Try this multiple times and see what happens - get comfortable with merge conflicts!

+My name is Ryu and I'm here to say, that I like GitHub in a major way!